islaytitans/alien/docs/src/GM/hod1.md

 ### Watch The World Burn

-- While under escort from the androids or facing off against Cuddles the PCs are ambushed vt Wicks' revenge squad
+- While under escort from the androids or facing off against Cuddles the PCs are ambushed by Wicks' revenge squad
 - Cecil and 6 **Active** Conscripted Convicts
 - They will take the PCs to Wicks' Hideout in Starboard Machine Room on Dech H to meet the prison boss herself